ChAbdulRaheem786/NestAway/README.md

 # 🏡 NestAway

 NestAway is a full-stack Airbnb-style rental platform built with Node.js, Express, MongoDB, and EJS.
-It allows users to browse properties, hosts to list homes, upload images, and manage listings with secure session-based authentication.
+It allows users to browse properties, add favorites, add bookings, cancel bookings, hosts to list homes, upload images, and manage listings with secure session-based authentication.

 ---